leaf-web/leaf.js/docs/api.md

 <a name="new_leaf.RepeatView_new"></a>

 #### new RepeatView()
-Directive to repeat a List inside a container, replacing handlebar values.
+Directive to return a List template with double-brackets replaced with values.

 <a name="leaf.http"></a>